This post may contain affiliate links.

 This is complete hogwash.

-What you should do, however, is send out a regular email newsletter.
+What you should do, if possible, is send out a regular email newsletter.
 DO NOT send automatic notifications of every new post.
 Do it properly.

-Email newsletters can also contain affiliate links, not Amazon, but others are fair game.
-Remind your followers that your site exists once a week and send them back there.
-Here’s a reminder…Mailerlite is your best friend.
-I like it a lot more than MailChimp and I don’t need the super advanced features of the more expensive email service providers.
+Email newsletters can also contain affiliate links, not Amazon, but some others are fair game.
+Remind your followers that your site exists once a week or however often you choose and send them back there.
+Here’s a reminder..Mailerlite is your best friend.
+I like it a lot more than MailChimp and I didn’t need the super advanced features of the more expensive email service providers for a long time.

 So that’s it, the rules of blogging.
+There are none really, we all do it our way.
 Always remember that rules are meant to be broken.
-Just do it the smart way, with know-how on your side.
+Just do it the smart way, with a bit of know-how and your own personal style.
+Do t because you love doing it, otherwise, what’s the point?